-This source modification is subject to 326 IAC 2-7-10.5(g)(4), because the potential to emit of PM and NOx is greater than twenty-five (25) tons per year before controls.
-Additionally, the modification will be incorporated into the Administrative Part 70 Operating Permit through a significant permit modification issued pursuant to 326 IAC 2-7-12(d)(1), because the modification requires significant changes in existing Part 70 monitoring, permit terms, and conditions.
+This source modification is subject to 326 IAC 2-7-10.5(g)(4) because the potential to emit PM, PM10, and PM 2.5 is greater than 25 tons per year, each.
+Additionally, the modification will be incorporated into the Part 70 Operating Permit through a significant permit modification issued pursuant to 326 IAC 2-7-12(d)(1) because the modification requires revision of the existing limits on emissions of VOC so the source could remain PSD minor.

-Permit Level Determination - PSD
+Permit Level Determination - PSD or Emission Offset or Nonattainment NSR

 The table below summarizes the potential to emit, reflecting all limits, of the emission units.
-Any control equipment is considered federally enforceable only after issuance of this Part 70 source modification, and only to the extent that the effect of the control equipment is made practically enforceable in the permit.
+Any control equipment is considered federally enforceable only after issuance of this Part 70 source and permit modification, and only to the extent that the effect of the control equipment is made practically enforceable in the permit.